Unit 6 Consequences Of Industrialization

 • Q: Was the Industrial Revolution entirely negative?

 A: No, the Industrial Revolution brought about many positive changes, such as increased production of goods, improved living standards for some, and technological advancements that have shaped modern society.
-However, it's crucial to acknowledge the significant negative consequences as well.
+That said, it's crucial to acknowledge the significant negative consequences as well.
 A balanced understanding is essential.

 • Q: What were some of the key technological innovations that drove industrialization?